SantiagoCalderon1999/IsabelleProofs/README.md

 ## Proofs in this Repository

-Our repository contains a diverse array of proofs, each covering a wide range of topics.
+This repository contains a diverse array of proofs, each covering a wide range of topics.
 Each proof is self-contained in its own file and includes comments to explain the proof process.
 This structure allows for easy understanding and navigation.